Centre d’Interpretació del Call

 Centuries of heavenly gastronomic tradition from across Spain are concentrated in this exquisite medieval space in the heart of the city.
 The upstairs cafe is a dainty setting for decadent cakes and pastries, while descending into the underground chamber with its stone walls and flickering candles is like stepping into the Middle Ages.

-Wherever you decided to sit, you'll also pass through the shop that sells sweets (such as the irresistible marzipan from Toledo) made by nuns in convents across the country.
+Wherever you decide to sit, you'll also pass through the shop that sells sweets (such as the irresistible marzipan from Toledo) made by nuns in convents across the country.